 - Bake them at 350 for 12-15 minutes.
 Check them at 12 minutes, and if they already look dark, pull them out.

-- Let them cool on the pan for 5 minutes before transferring to a cooking rack.
+- Let them cool on the pan for 5 minutes before transferring to a cooling rack.

 - Store in an air-tight container for up to 2 weeks.